 A specific application of the borrowed idea is creating communications that mimic some popular advertising campaign or approach.
 This is problematic in three ways.
 First, there is nothing really creative about copying, no matter how well it might be done.
 Second, the mere fact that a commercial is popular does not mean that it is selling.
 Advertising is full of campaigns that won awards for their artistry while the client did not see an increase in sales.
 If you can generate an action or a decision by being entertaining, do it; if not, do not.
 Third, there is simply no good reason to believe that an approach which works for one organization will work for another, especially if its appeal is uniqueness.
 Trying to be like someone else is the opposite of unique.

 No cliches.
 No jargon.
 No hip.
-(Exception: If you are using those constructions humorously, they are alright; just make sure that the humor is intentional and effective.)
+(Exception: If you are using those constructions humorously, they are all right; just make sure that the humor is intentional and effective.)
 The biggest problem with explaining this category of word formulas that masquerade as ideas is that it is an almost infinitely large topic.

 Clich is possibly the least offensive of these devices; it has, as the clich goes, stood the test of time.
 Some are useful, but an impulse to use one should be met with at least an attempt to create something new instead.

 Hip (the latest thing, cool-talk, etc) cannot possibly be good mass communication as a general practice.
 If an expression or speech pattern is meaningful to a large segment of the population, it is, by definition, not hip.
 The very point of being hip is to be in front of, or apart from, the pack, not with it.
 In turn, trying to be hip, and failing to do so, invites - and invariably receives - ridicule.
 Ridicule is close to the perception of dishonesty as the least desirable outcome for a communication.